Powering the AI Era

 This shift is most visible across the Asia-Pacific region, where investor preferences have rapidly evolved from single-facility deployments to large-scale, multi-phased campuses designed expressly for hyperscale and AI workloads.
 In these markets, the traditional constraints around land availability have been replaced by something far more acute: the scarcity of power.

 For SC Zeus, this reality forms the foundation of its development strategy.
-Whether in Japan, South Korea, or Thailand, each campus begins with secured, long-term power allocations, enabled by deep utility partnerships and close collaboration with local authorities.
-Every project is engineered for phased delivery to maximize speed-to-market, and all facilities are designed with high-density, liquid-ready capabilities from the ground up.
+Whether in Japan, South Korea, or Thailand, each project begins with secured, long-term power agreement, enabled by deep utility partnerships and close collaboration with local authorities.
+Facilities are engineered for phased delivery to maximize speed-to-market and built high-density and liquid-ready from day one.

-“It’s no longer about who can build the biggest box,” Joe notes.
+“It’s no longer about who can build the largest facility,” Joe notes.
 “It’s about who can deliver the right megawatts, in the right place, at the right time.”

 2. AI Is Redefining the Data Centre — and Raising the Bar